darkn3to/elexis/README.md

    ```cmd
    git clone https://github.com/darkn3to/elexis.git
    ```
-   or simply donwload the zip file from the code dropdown button above.
+   or simply download the zip file from the code dropdown button above.

 3. Download and install node.js.
 Add it to your path.